American Express® Membership Rewards®

 Usually, though not always.
 For instance, Blue from American Express®, which could be described as a rewards card without a lot of bells and whistles, won't allow you to transfer points to American Express® travel partners, however, if your card is eligible, you can transfer your points to its airline and hotel partners.
 Simply visit the American Express® Membership Rewards® portal and make the transfer there.
 As noted, one point often gives you one mile, though a few hotels and airlines may diminish the point value a little.
 It's best to check with specific airline or hotel partners first to see the point value you'll receive.

-Gold Delta SkyMiles® Credit Card (See Rates and Fees)
+Gold Delta SkyMiles® Credit Card from American Express (See Rates and Fees)

-Hilton Honors American Express® Ascend Card (See Rates and Fees)
+Hilton Honors American Express Surpass® Card (See Rates and Fees)

 Which American Express® cards offer the Membership Rewards® program without an annual fee?